Nice to meet you, James here… I’m an ENFJ A Personality Type!

 Like most of us, I’ve had my own challenges and experiences, which probably help me to connect with others — especially young people who are dealing with stigma or finding their place in the world.

 Outside of work, I love motorbikes, painting, drawing, reading, and studying anything creative.
 My older brother teaches piano and guitar, my younger brother carves wood and ice — and I’m the middle child (but don’t believe everything you hear).
+Both my Mum and Dad became RMNs in their mid-life – and so I had a good amount of insight into the job and people to look up to as a young person – my Mum won the trust-wide ‘Hidden Gem’ award in her role as CPN -nominated by her patients (thats the highest accolade in my opinion ♦).

 Anyway, that’s a little about me.
 If you’ve read this far — thank you.
 Maybe we’ll get the chance to meet sometime.